Beyond Content Safety: Real-Time Monitoring for Reasoning Vulnerabilities in Large Language Models

 To validate that our taxonomy captures unsafe behaviors arising in both natural and adversarial settings, we construct an annotated dataset from two complementary sources: a public CoT benchmark representing intrinsic model failures, and four reasoning attack methods representing adversarially induced failures.

-\textbf{Data Collection.} For \emph{natural reasoning errors}, we use the Omni-MATH subset of ProcessBench~\cite{zheng2025processbench}, a publicly available benchmark for step-level reasoning evaluation.
-We choose all 1{,}000 mathematical problems and collect the corresponding model-generated reasoning chains.
+\textbf{Data Collection.} For \emph{natural reasoning errors}, we use the Omni-MATH and GSM8K subsets of ProcessBench~\cite{zheng2025processbench}, a publicly available benchmark for step-level reasoning evaluation.
+ProcessBench collects COTs of Qwen and Llama series models in answering mathematical questions in the dataset such as Omni-MATH and GSM8K.
+We choose all 1{,}000 and 400 samples from Omni-MATH and GSM8K for annotation, respectively, resulting in 833 and 211 reasoning chains.

 For \emph{adversarial reasoning errors}, we collect data under four attacks spanning both attack categories: